 Nothing in life is free, including the decisions that you make for your business.
 Every time you make a decision, a business resource must be given up.
-This can include the valuable time of your employees, land, money, and other resources.
+This can include your employees’ valuable time, land, money, and other resources.
 However, opportunity costs are necessary to improve your business and make decisions.
 To find the balance between opportunity costs and solutions for your business, you must first understand how they can affect your business.

 How do Opportunity Costs affect my Business?

 Let’s pretend you receive an email from a client about your services.
 You look over the email, call the customer, and speak with them for an hour about the services they will need.
-You also perform a credit check, so you know whether you should give them a line of credit or require payment up front.
+You also perform a credit check to determine whether you should give them a line of credit or require payment upfront.
 Finally, you clear an afternoon to meet with them.
 The opportunity costs associated with this situation are the hour spent on the phone, the money spent on the credit check, and the block of your schedule that has been cleared for the meeting.

 Unfortunately, on the day of the meeting, the client calls and informs you they need to cancel.
 They also do not sound enthusiastic about rescheduling, leaving you to believe they are no longer interested.
 You have just lost your time, some money, and an afternoon that could have been scheduled for other clients.
-Even a small decision such as contacting a customer about services can affect your business.
+Even a minor decision, such as contacting a customer about services, can affect your business.

 Perform a Cost-Benefit Analysis for Each Option

 When you are evaluating possible options for your company, it is just as important to look at the benefit as it is to look at the cost.
-The best way to make a decision is to perform a cost-benefit analysis for each option.
-A cost-benefit analysis puts potential costs and benefits in terms of dollar values and compares them.
+The best way to decide is to perform a cost-benefit analysis for each option.
+A cost-benefit analysis compares potential costs and benefits in terms of dollar values.
 In the previous scenario, you would have to put a dollar value on the time spent prepping for each client.
 However, you would also have to weigh the possible revenue generated from a long-term business relationship with a client against those costs.
 This is a situation where the reliability of a customer can be very influential in the cost-benefit analysis.
-If you are unable to perform this analysis for your company, hire an accountant or financial analyst to help.
+If you cannot perform this analysis for your company, hire an accountant or financial analyst to help.

 Implement Policies to Protect Company Assets

 There are several different policies you can implement to prevent the previous situation.
-First, you could require potential customers to provide payment information up front.
-When you are doing this, be sure to use a trusted third-party source for the transfer of money.
-This can ease any discomfort that a customer has with turning over their money when they have not yet received any services.
-You can also implement a cancellation policy that requires customer provide a set amount of notice or pay a small fee.
+First, you could require potential customers to provide payment information upfront.
+When doing this, be sure to use a trusted third-party source to transfer money.
+This can ease a customer’s discomfort with turning over their money when they have not yet received any services.
+You can also implement a cancellation policy that requires customers to provide a set amount of notice or pay a small fee.
 This fee can be used to cover some of the costs incurred while qualifying your lead.

 Keep Customer Payment Information on File